Boston Civic Design Commissioner Biographies

 William L. Rawn, FAIA, LEED AP

 William Rawn is the founding Principal of William Rawn Associates, Architects, Inc. in Boston.
-The firm has won 9 American Institute of Architects (AIA) National Honor Awards in the last 18 years, and is the winner of two Harleston Parker Medals for the Northeastern University Building H and the Cambridge Public Library.
-Major projects nationally include Seiji Ozawa Hall at Tanglewood, the Music Center at Strathmore outside Washington, D.C., and the Williams College ’62 Center for Theatre and Dance; and in Boston, 6 buildings on Northeastern University’s West Campus, the Campus Center and Student Residence at Wheelock College, the W Hotel, and Bricklayers Affordable Rowhouses in Charlestown and Mission Hill.
-The firm has worked at many of the nation’s top universities and colleges, including Harvard, Yale, Stanford, MIT, Duke, University of Virginia, Johns Hopkins, Williams, Amherst, and Swarthmore.
+The firm has won 9 American Institute of Architects (AIA) National Honor Awards in the last 18 years and is the winner of two Harleston Parker Medals for the Northeastern University Building H and the Cambridge Public Library.
+Major projects nationally include Seiji Ozawa Hall at Tanglewood, the Music Center at Strathmore outside Washington, DC, and the Williams College '62 Center for Theatre and Dance; and in Boston, six buildings on Northeastern University's West Campus, the Campus Center and Student Residence at Wheelock College, the W Hotel, and Bricklayers Affordable Rowhouses in Charlestown and Mission Hill.
+The firm has worked at many of the nation's top universities and colleges, including Harvard, Yale, Stanford, MIT, Duke, University of Virginia, Johns Hopkins, Williams, Amherst, and Swarthmore.
 Mr. Rawn is a graduate of Yale College, Harvard Law School, and the MIT School of Architecture.

 Kirk Sykes